 - people who have a disability and have been receiving disability benefits from Social Security or the RRB for 24 months

-Some people may wish to delay their enrollment in Part B because they already have health coverage.
+For people who are automatically enrolled, Part B coverage is voluntary.
+That means that you can choose not to have it.
+Some people may wish to delay enrollment in Part B because they already have health coverage.
 Whether or not you choose to delay enrolling in Part B can depend on the specific health insurance plan that you have.

 Deadlines for enrolling in Medicare Part B